 Wilmington Early College High School (WECHS) is one of two early colleges in New Hanover County.
-Students at WECHS have the opportunity to earn a high school diploma, as well as an Associate's Degree from Cape Fear Community College.
-Our students are enrolled for either four or five years and participate in two graduations.
-Students complete most of their high school classes during their first two years of high school.
+Students at WECHS have the opportunity to earn a high school diploma and an Associate's Degree from Cape Fear Community College.
+Most of the high school classes are completed during the first two years of high school and some students begin taking their transferrable college classes in their sophomore year.
+Students are enrolled for either four or five years and upon completing graduation requirements participate in both their high school and college commencements.